 Admire historic buildings and flower-filled gardens

 Close by, you'll find the 18th century Orangery, the ruins of a Cistercian monastery, the restored Citrus house, all of them surrounded by the flower-filled fragrant Orangery gardens ideal for a meander in the sunshine.
 Look out for the enormous beech tree growing right next to the tumble down walls of the monastery's ancient Chapter House.
-It's many hundreds of years old and was recently named Welsh Tree of the Year.
+It's many hundreds of years old and was named Welsh Tree of the Year in 2020.
 It's a truly remarkable sight.

 See the deer